runger1101001/cy_serial_bridge/README.md

 If a NACK occurs during the operation, an exception of type cy_serial_bridge.I2CNACKError will be thrown.

 Note: There appears to be a bug with the chip where I2C writes (and reads?) of only 1 byte always indicate success even if the hardware NACKed.
-Also, it's unclear what the hardware does if given a 0 length read/write.
-Clearly more testing is required here, and it's unclear if the newer -A revision of the part fixes some of these issues (the eval board comes with the old revision).
+Also, 0 length reads and writes (used sometimes for I2C scanning) are not supported by the hardware.

 ### SPI controller mode